Open-2-Photon-Microscope/3-axis-controller/documentation/Developer_guide.md

 ### a.
 CAD

 To update the design, you will need **FreeCAD** software.
 It's better if you're familiar with it.
-More details about the way the CAD was made is written in the following 3. a.
+More details about the way the CAD was made is written in the following [3. a.](https://github.com/Open-2-Photon-Microscope/3-axis-controller/blob/main/documentation/Developer_guide.md#a--the-box-cad).
 If you need to modify the rotary encoder board, you'll need to use **KiCad**.

 ### b.
 FFF 3D printer